arne-vandenbussche/python-course/programming-in-python/docs/English/h09-numpy-plot.md

-# Manipulate and visualize number with NumPy and Plo
+# Manipulate and visualize number with NumPy and Plot

 ## Objective